Skip to main content

 The impact of diminishing agricultural lands continues to be felt as most of the agricultural land is converted to residential and commercial uses, in part, as a result of the high cost of energy, water, and land.
 The farmland that remains is mostly small acreage estates and hobby farms, usually 5 acres or less.
 There is a trend in small organic farming within the district and interest is growing for more locally available produce products at farmer’s markets and restaurants.

-The RCRCD supports local agriculture in a a variety of ways:
+The RCRCD supports local agriculture in a variety of other ways:

 • Identifying local growers that are interested in supplying food for the local economy